t3lesph0re/t3lesph0re.github.io/README.md

 layout: page
 ---

-This is a blog to track my cybersecurity research and journey, enjoy!
+This is a blog to track my cybersecurity journey, enjoy!